 You want your team to get to know each other on a deeper level, but you don’t necessarily think trust falls are the best way to make it happen.
 Things can also get awkward fast if the new employee orientation games aren’t right for the team size or dynamic.

 Now what?
 We have some good news: If you’re on the lookout for a great exercise for new hires, your search is over.
-We’re digging into some new employee orientation ideas that won’t make your team groan.
+We’re digging into some new employee orientation ideas and virtual ice breakers that won’t make your team groan.

 Want to make new employee onboarding even smoother?
 Grab this free checklist template.

 New hire orientation games for small teams

 Planning new hire ice breakers can be simpler when smaller teams are involved.
 Having a smaller group makes it easier for employees to get to know each other, because you have fewer people to involve and manage — and less things for everyone to remember.

 Here are a few new hire ice breakers that will help your team get to know each other on a deeper level.